 [If GARVEE Bonds are issued by a local entity, the State agrees to execute an agreement with the local entity that sets forth the State and local responsibilities for administering the project(s) to ensure compliance with Federal requirements relating to GARVEE projects.
-The State is responsible as the grantee of Federal-aid highway funds for ensuring that any projects assisted through the local program are carried out in accordance with Federal requirements as provided by 23 U.S.C.
-302, 23 CFR 1.3 and 49 CFR 18.3 and 18.40.]
+The State is responsible as the recipient of Federal-aid highway funds for ensuring that any projects assisted through the local program are carried out in accordance with Federal requirements as provided by 23 U.S.C.
+302, 23 CFR 1.3 and 2 CFR 200.331.